Drone strikes deep inside Russia signal a new phase of asymmetric warfare

 Introduction: The expanding battlefield

-On November 17, 2023, the air raid sirens that have become a grim feature of life in Ukraine echoed in a different way—as reports of explosions and fires surfaced from deep within the Russian Federation.
-The cities of Tolyatti, home to a massive chemical plant, and Taganrog, a critical aviation hub, became the latest targets in Ukraine's increasingly audacious long-range drone campaign.
+The air raid sirens that have become a grim feature of life in Ukraine echoed in a different way—as reports of explosions and fires surfaced from deep within the Russian Federation.
+The cities of Tolyatti and Taganrog, home to industrial and military facilities, became the latest targets in Ukraine's increasingly audacious long-range drone campaign.
 While Russian officials were quick to claim successful interceptions by air defense systems, local reports and video footage painted a picture of kinetic impacts.
 These incidents are far more than isolated military actions; they represent a sophisticated fusion of technological capability, strategic targeting, and psychological warfare, blurring the lines between the front lines and the homeland.

 Background: A strategy of a thousand cuts